atxwang/atxwang.github.io/_posts/recent events.md

 "self-defense is not genocide." **Dr. Refaat Alareer**, a professor, a scholar of Shakespeare, a poet, a father, was murdered by an israeli airstrike--targeted with "surgical" precision--that also murdered his siblings and young nephews, in a horrifying echo of israeli bombings that murdered more than 30 members of his family since 2014. "i am an academic. probably the toughest thing I have at home is an expo marker," he said over the sound of explosions in his last interview.

-"self-defense is not genocide." **Masoud al-Qutati**, known by the people of gaza as **Abu Shabdi**--"father of the poor"--was murdered in an israeli airstrike. famed for h

-his brutal execution was the final suppression of his unfettered generosity after his knafeh truck was destroyed by israeli forces during the first intifada.
+"self-defense is not genocide." **Masoud al-Qutati**, known by the people of gaza as **Abu Shabdi**--"father of the poor"--was murdered in an israeli airstrike. famed across gaza for his cheap, often-free, delicious knafeh, he told an interviewer: "i just love to please god and the poor. everything i sell is for the sake of god." his brutal execution was the final suppression of his unfettered generosity by the israeli , after his knafeh truck was destroyed by israeli forces during the first intifada.

 "self-defense is not genocide." **Elham Farah**,